↑

 Other things to do in Chicago during the holiday season:

 Chicago Botanic Garden in Glencoe, IL.
-Visit chicagobotonic.org for more information and updates for 2020.
+Visit chicagobotonic.org for more information and updates.

 Another Illinois town to check out is Galena Country.
 It’s a cozy area, filled with Christmas ideas, such as the Holiday Fire in the Sky, visit the Christmas Village, and take a stroll downtown to check out the holiday scenery.